Life's Lottery: Non-interactive

-Should the reader decide to disregard the novel's interactive nature and read through it as any other book, he is presented with both immediate outcomes of the first decision and perspective then switches to the two doctors who are observing Keith; one confirms that this is Keith Marion, "of Marion syndrome", and the other remarks that although he is in a coma, he looks "quite ordinary", considering his symptoms.
+Should the reader decide to disregard the novel's interactive nature and read through it as any other book, they are presented with both immediate outcomes of the first decision and perspective then switches to the two doctors who are observing Keith; one confirms that this is Keith Marion, "of Marion syndrome", and the other remarks that although he is in a coma, he looks "quite ordinary", considering his symptoms.

 The rest of the novel includes every possible scenario that the reader could encounter, all of them playing out in Keith's mind.
 The stream of thought is occasionally interrupted by another scene with the doctors, each of which slowly leaks information to the reader, who eventually learns that he is not assuming the role of a man named Keith Marion.
 Rather, the protagonist is a woman named Marion Keith, who, in her coma, spends her time speculating on what her life might be like had she been born a man.
 Eventually, she settles on an outcome in which she is a man laboring for a living in Tibet.

+Reception

+Joel Harley of Starburst Magazine gave a positive review, writing that Newman "handles the multiple narratives with aplomb, packing the book full of humour, horror...Clever, unpredictable and fresh, Life’s Lottery is a great read."